 Hyderabad - 500032,

-This report aims to provide a detailed analysis on the Indonesian residential real estate market.
-It focuses on the market dynamics, technological trends, insights and government initiatives taken in the residential real estate sector.
-Also, it analyses the key players present in the market and the competitive landscape in the Indonesia residential real estate market.
+This report aims to provide a detailed analysis of the Indonesian residential real estate market.
+It focuses on the market dynamics, technological trends, insights, and government initiatives taken in the residential real estate sector.
+Also, it analyses the key players present in the market and the competitive landscape in the Indonesian residential real estate market.

 Report scope can be customized per your requirements.
 Click here.

-Despite the rapid growth of Indonesia's property market in recent years, houses and apartments are still among the cheapest in the region.
-As per market estimates, the average price for a 120 square-metre property in Jakarta is USD 2,692 per square metre which is way cheaper than the prime locations of Malaysia, Cambodia and the Philippines and Thailand.
+Despite the rapid growth of the Indonesian property market in recent years, houses and apartments are still among the cheapest in the region.
+As per market estimates, the average price for a 120 sq. m property in Jakarta is USD 2,692 per sq. m, which is significantly cheaper than the prime locations in Malaysia, Cambodia, the Philippines, and Thailand.

-Increasing disposable incomes and migration of Indonesians to Jakarta in search of better employment, is making Jakarta an attractive rental market for both buyers and investors.
-As per reports Indonesia is amongst the list of countries where buy-to-let property earns the highest returns with an excellent typical gross rental yield of 8.9% per annum in the year 2019.
+Increasing disposable incomes and migration of Indonesians to Jakarta, in search of better employment, makes Jakarta an attractive rental market for both buyers and investors.
+As per reports, Indonesia is amongst the list of countries where buy-to-let property earns the highest returns, with an excellent typical gross rental yield of 8.9% per annum in 2019.

 To understand key trends, Download Sample Report

-As per estimates the residential property sales in Indonesia increased by nearly 20.15% y-o-y in the first half of 2018, sharply up from a decline of 34.53% in 2017.
-Small properties led the demand surge followed by medium houses and big houses.
-In order to meet the property demand, the Indonesian government has adopted several measures such as decreasing the key interest rates, giving tax incentives to Indonesian REITs, eased restrictions on individual foreign ownership and increased loan-to-value ratios.
+As per estimates, the residential property sales in Indonesia increased by nearly 20.15% Y-o-Y in the first half of 2018, up sharply from a decline of 34.53% in 2017.
+Small properties led the demand surge, followed by medium houses and big houses.
+In order to meet the property demand, the Indonesian government adopted several measures, such as lowering the key interest rates, giving tax incentives to Indonesian REITs, eased restrictions on individual foreign ownership, and increased loan-to-value ratios.

-The government has also increased the price threshold for luxury property taxes to encourage home buying in Indonesia.
-The 20% tax will now be applied only to any purchase of a landed property or apartment worth at least 30 billion rupiah (USD 2.10 million).
-Some of the major apartment projects which were completed in 2018 were Ciputra International (San Francisco Tower) by Ciputra Developers, Lavie Suits by Wilsor Group and Nine Residences by Lippo Group.
+The government also increased the price threshold for luxury property taxes, to encourage home buying in Indonesia.
+The 20% tax will now be applied only to any purchase of landed property or apartment worth at least IDR 30 billion (USD 2.10 million).
+Some of the major apartment projects that were completed in 2018 were – Ciputra International (San Francisco Tower) by Ciputra Developers, Lavie Suits by Wilsor Group, and Nine Residences by Lippo Group.

 To understand geography trends, Download Sample Report.

-The Indonesia residential real estate market is highly competitive.
+The Indonesian residential real estate market is highly competitive.
 The market is highly fragmented.
-Some of the major players present in the market include Agung Podomoro Land, Sinar Mas Land, Ciptura Group and Tokyu Land Indonesia.
-The players are also adapting to technological trends owing to rising internet penetration and increasing expansion of e-commerce.
+Some of the major players present in the market include Agung Podomoro Land, Sinar Mas Land, Ciptura Group, and Tokyu Land Indonesia.
+The players are also adapting to technological trends, owing to the rising internet penetration and increasing expansion of e-commerce.